Sustainable Scuba in Tanzania: Best Dive Sites + Eco-Friendly Hotels

 Planning a dive trip to Tanzania?
 Discover everything you need to know about scuba diving in Tanzania, including the best dive sites and eco-friendly resorts for a sustainable scuba vacation in Africa.

-Tanzania is renowned for its exceptional safari experiences.
+Tanzania is renowned for its exceptional safari experiences – we’ve been lucky enough to visit the Serengeti, Ngorongoro and Tarangire!
 But it also boasts an equally impressive (and often overlooked) underwater realm.

-Stretching along the country’s Indian Ocean coastline are sun-drenched islands and healthy coral reefs, creating an abundance of world-class dive sites.
+Stretching along the country’s Indian Ocean coastline are sun-drenched islands and healthy coral reefs, home to some of East Africa’s best dive sites.

 While the most famous of Tanzania’s islands is Zanzibar, the nearby islands of Pemba and Mnemba also offer incredible dive experiences.
 So too does the spectacular Mafia Island Marine Park further south.